data61/gnaf/gnaf-db/README.md

 There are inconsistencies in the usage of LOCALITY.LOCALITY_NAME and LOCALITY_ALIAS.NAME (some addresses have them reversed compared to others).

-Here is an example showing a cul-de-sac with some even numbered houses:
+Here is an interesting example showing how G-NAF records a cul-de-sac with some even numbered houses:

     SELECT
       SL.STREET_NAME, SL.STREET_TYPE_CODE, SL.STREET_SUFFIX_CODE, SL.STREET_LOCALITY_PID,